-Note: If you choose to use configuration settings from a previous installation of Business Process Monitor, and register Business Process Monitor to the same Business Availability Center Gateway Server as the previous installation, the same jobs are retrieved, although previous persistency queues are not saved.
+GUI Element Description Yes, I want to keep all current settings Select this option to apply existing settings to the current installation.
+Note: ► If you select this option, the wizard continues with the "Preview Page" on page 52.
+If you choose to use configuration settings from a previous installation of Business Process Monitor, the configured instances are registered to the same Business Availability Center Gateway Server as the previous installation.
+This means that the same jobs are retrieved, although previous persistency queues are not saved.
+No, I want to reconfigure agent settings Select this option to configure new settings.